SumiSastri/dev-blogs/docs/github-version-control/part4-github-repo-set.md

 Repositories are created for personal side projects and for commercial organisations to maintain their code base.

-Follow the steps you now get on your repo - GitHub has added an additional step to create a branch (time of writing Oct 2020)

 - to create a new repository on the command line echo "# testing-with-jest" >> README.md git init